DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 <div class="alert alert-warning">Agentless Scanning for Cloud Security Management is not supported for your selected <a href="/getting_started/site">Datadog site</a> ({{< region-param key="dd_site_name" >}}).</div>
 {{< /site-region >}}

+Agentless Scanning provides visibility into vulnerabilities that exist within your cloud infrastructure, without requiring you to install the Datadog Agent.

+See the [CSM Agentless Scanning][12] page to learn more about its capabilities and how it works.

 ## Prerequisites

 Before setting up Agentless Scanning, ensure the following prerequisites are met:

-- **AWS integration**: The [AWS integration][2] must be installed and configured for your AWS accounts.
-- **Remote Configuration**: [Remote Configuration][3] is required to enable Datadog to send information to Agentless scanners, such as which cloud resources to scan.
+- **Remote Configuration**: [Remote Configuration][3] is required to enable Datadog to send information to Agentless scanners, such as the cloud resources to scan.
-- **IAM permissions**: The Agentless Scanning instance requires specific IAM permissions to scan hosts, containers, and Lambda functions.
+- **Cloud permissions**: The Agentless Scanning instance requires specific permissions to scan hosts, containers, and functions.
 These permissions are automatically applied as part of the installation process.<br><br>
-  {{< collapse-content title="Host and container permissions" level="h5" >}}
+  {{< collapse-content title="AWS Host and container scanning permissions" level="h5" >}}
   <ul>
     <li><code>ec2:DescribeVolumes</code></li>
     <li><code>ec2:CreateTags</code></li>